miklevin/MikeLev.in/_posts/2024-11-04-figuring-out-a-complex-api.md

 The Hoover Dam generates electricity where it's at by virtue of the nature of the brick house.
-Amazon datacenters and cloud services in general on the other have so abstracted away the physical details that you'd believe it's&#151;well, a straw house.
+Amazon datacenters and cloud services in general on the other have so abstracted away the physical details that you'd believe it's—well, a straw house.
 Throw them up quick.
 Instantiate plenty.
 When the wolf comes a blowin, you can just instantiate out so many VMs or containers that the wolf's efforts are futile in comparison.
 Bricks not required.
 So the metaphor stands.